guptasamarth200/cosmocloud-deploy/README.md

 | `redis.image.tag` | Redis image tag | `latest` |
 | `redis.service.port` | Redis service port | `6379` |

-## Security Considerations
+🔐 Security Considerations

-- All internal communications use ClusterIP services
+All internal communications use ClusterIP services.
-- Frontend is exposed via LoadBalancer for internet access
+Frontend is exposed via LoadBalancer for internet access.
-- Backend and Redis remain internal
+Backend and Redis remain internal.
-- Each component runs with minimum required privileges
+Each component runs with minimum required privileges.
-- Environment variables are used for service discovery
+Environment variables are used for service discovery.

-## Scaling
+📈 Scaling

-The application can be scaled by adjusting the replica count in `values.yaml`:
+The application can be scaled by adjusting the replica count in values.yaml:
 ```yaml
 frontend:
   replicas: 1  # Adjust as needed